True Beauty (South Korean TV series): Production

-In July 2019, it was announced that the Line Webtoon True Beauty would be adapted into a television series.
+In July 2019, it was announced that Line Webtoon's True Beauty would be adapted into a television series.
 In August 2020, the production team confirmed the casting of Moon Ga-young, Cha Eun-woo and Hwang In-youp in the lead roles.
 The first script reading session was held in October 2020.
 Filming was temporarily halted in late December 2020 after Kim Byung-chun tested positive for COVID-19.
 The first stills from filming were released on November 10, 2020, one month prior to the series premiere.

 Release

 The series was originally made available for streaming through Viu and Rakuten Viki.
-In 2021, it became available on Amazon Prime Video from October 21.
-In 2023, it became available in Netflix in selected territories.
+It became available on Amazon Prime Video from October 21, 2021.
+In 2023, the series became available on Netflix in selected territories.

 Original soundtrack

 True Beauty: Original Soundtrack

 The following is the official track list of True Beauty: Original Soundtrack album, which was released by Stone Music Entertainment on February 5, 2021.
 The tracks with no indicated lyricists and composers are the drama's musical score; the artists indicated for these tracks are the tracks' composers themselves.

-The album peaked on number 5 on weekly Gaon Album Chart and as of March 2021, 40,786 copies have been sold.
+The album peaked on number 5 on weekly Gaon Album Chart.
+As of March 2021, 40,786 copies have been sold.